 Remember, each bridesmaid has her own distinct personality, and it may not mesh with everyone in the wedding party, opening the door to conflict.
 No one wants drama at their bachelorette party!

 Less Cost Effective for the Bride

 Having a large party can mean more financial burden for the bride.
 A bride can opt to buy each bridesmaid a gift for hosting the bridal shower and for standing beside her on the wedding.
+The maid of honor typically gets a special gift as well.
 These gifts can start to add up, and the more bridesmaids you have, the more money you will have to spend.

 The same is also true for the wedding day, should you choose to treat your bridesmaids with hair and makeup.
 Those special moments are expensive and will quickly run up your wedding expenses.

 More for the Bride to Keep Track of

 Having a larger wedding party also means there’s more for the bride to keep track of.
 Who still hasn’t ordered their dress?
 Which girls are butting heads about the bridal shower?
 Who doesn’t want to go to Nashville to celebrate?

 You’ll also have more people to keep track of before the ceremony.
 Who’s late?
 Who still needs hair and makeup done?
 Who doesn’t like their makeup?
 Is everyone accounted for and ready for photos?